Shanghai – Beijing – Xian – Guilin – Hong Kong

 Afternoon sightseeing in Hong Kong begins with a ferry ride across Victoria Harbour from Tsim Sha Tsui to Central.
 The heart of Hong Kong’s business district, Central is home to the regional headquarters of many multinational financial services corporations.
 Consulates general and consulates of many countries are also located in this area, as is the government of Hong Kong.

-We then walk to the tram station to get to the top of Victoria Peak.
+We then proceed to Victoria Peak.
 Also known as Mount Austin or The Peak among locals, Victoria Peak is located in the western half of Hong Kong Island with an altitude of 552 meters (1,811 feet).
 The peak offers sweeping views over Central, Victoria Harbour and the surrounding islands.
 The Peak Lookout Restaurant, a romantic place for dinner, offers a wide selection of Chinese, Western, Indian, and Southeast Asian dishes.

 On our way to Stanley Market, we make a quick stop at Repulse Bay, where private residences owned by Hong Kong’s rich and famous overlook the well maintained golden beaches.
 We wrap up the day after a visit to Stanley Market – a traditional old open-air market known for bargains.

 Today is set aside for you to explore on your own.
 Don’t hesitate to ask the expert local guide for advice.